-Each trap should now have the 13 ft wire attached to one end and a 7 ft wire to the other to form each half of the dipole.
+Each trap should now have the 17 ft wire attached to one end and an 8 ft 3 inch wire to the other to form each half of the dipole.

 Note: The length includes everything up to the end of the coil so the actual wire may measure a bit shorter if measured from the end of the trap board.